God blessed Abraham and everything he touched, but as he approached death in his old age, something weighed heavily on his mind.

 He continued, “An angel from God will prepare the way for you and make your mission a success.
 If the maiden isn’t willing to come back with you, I release you from your promise.
 Whatever happens, don’t take my son back to my old country.”

 Abraham’s servant promised to do what his master said.
-He prepared ten camels, packed up an assortment of fine gifts from his master’s store, and set out for the city of Nahor.
+He prepared ten camels, packed up an assortment of excellent gifts from his master’s store, and set out for the city of Nahor.

 As evening approached, Abraham’s servant had the camels kneel by a well on the outskirts of town.
 “O God of Abraham,” he said, “give me success today and bestow favor upon my master.
 As the daughters of the city come to draw water, I’ll say, ‘Please offer me a drink from your vessel.’
 If one says, ‘Have a drink, and I’ll give your camels a drink, too,’ let her be the appointed one for Isaac.”